Heather says:

 - 2 – 3** TBSP vinegar – red wine or cider for best results

-**Since I hate mayo, I lean towards the 3TBSP of vinegar.
+**Since I hate mayonnaise, I lean towards the 3TBSP of vinegar.
 Experiment to find what best suits your palate.

-In a small bowl combine the mayonnaise, sugar, and vinegar.
+In a small bowl, combine the mayonnaise, sugar, and vinegar.
 Stir briskly until almost all of the sugar is dissolved.
 (It won’t all dissolve, yet).
 Pour over the broccoli mixture and toss or stir to coat.
 Cover and chill for at least an hour before serving.
 Do not skip this step.
-The flavors of the bacon, onion, almonds and raisins needs to marry with dressing and the florets need time to soak it up, too.
+The flavors of the bacon, onion, almonds, and raisins need to marry with dressing and the florets need time to soak it up, too.

 I like it even better the next day, but it will need to be stirred before serving.